misael141120garcia-debug/websites/shizuku/introduction.md

 The birth of Shizuku has two main purposes.

 1. Provide a convenient way to use system APIs
-2. Convenient for the development of some apps that only requires adb permissions
+2. Convenient for the development of some apps that only requires adb Introductionn

 ## Shizuku vs. "Old school" method